Allyn King: Career

 King's stage career began at an early age.
-By the time she was 15, she was performing in vaudeville as a singing comedian at New York's Proctor's Twenty-Third Street Theatre, and the following year as a comedian and dancer with Ziegfeld's Top-O-The -Clock Review.
+By the time she was 15, she was performing in vaudeville as a singing comedian at New York's Proctor's Twenty-Third Street Theatre, and the following year as a comedian and dancer with the Ziegfeld Midnight Frolic.

 In September 1916, she replaced headliner Justine Johnstone after Johnstone quit as a result of Florenz Ziegfeld, Jr.'s refusal to let her boyfriend visit her dressing room.
 King would remain with Ziegfeld for five seasons before achieving a modicum of success on Broadway in the early 1920s.

 She played Alicia Bonner in the 1920 Avery Hopwood hit comedy Ladies' Night that had a run of 360 performances at the Eltinge Theatre on 42nd Street and Louise Endicott in the successful 1924 William LeBaron and Con Conrad musical comedy Moonlight over its 174 run at Longacre Theatre.
 King toured in the 1925 play Seduction, a production that featured dancing harem girls.
 Her other Broadway shows, Sun Showers (1923), Florida Girl (1925) and 90 Horsepower (1926), all had short runs.

 King appeared in at least one silent film, The Fighting Blade (1923), in which she played Charlotte Musgrove, the sister of Thomsine, whose lover, Dutchman Karl Van Kerstenbrook, had come to England to serve in Oliver Cromwell's army.

 Career decline

-In 1927, King almost died after putting herself on a near starvation diet compounded with diet pills in an attempt to maintain the boyish figure in vogue at the time.
+In 1927, King almost died after putting herself on a near-starvation diet compounded with diet pills in an attempt to maintain the boyish figure in vogue at the time.
 She spent nearly two years recovering at a sanitarium before leaving to live with an aunt in New York City.
 King's desire to weigh some 20 to 30 pounds below her optimum weight was fueled by the following clause in her working contract.